MikePohatu/TsGui/documentation/features/Queries.md

 </Query>
 ```

 In the example above the Index property is set twice.
 This isn't a typo.
 The first \<Property> element is the **key** property.
 For collection types the key property is the one that is set as the value.
-The remaining \<Property> elements are used to define which properties to use as the text.
+The remaining \<Property> elements are used to define which properties are concatenated together as the text.

 So if the WMI query returns two objects:
 ```json